-Join Limited Enrollment, High Demand CACREP Accredited Mental Health Counseling Program
+Join Our High Demand, CACREP Accredited Mental Health Counseling Program

-Additionally, Hodges is one of the few colleges and universities in Florida offering the CACREP Accredited Clinical Mental Health Counseling Degree.
+Additionally, Hodges is one of the few colleges and universities in Florida offering a CACREP Accredited Clinical Mental Health Counseling Degree.

 Did you know that Mental Health Support is one of the Fastest Growing Fields according to the Bureau of Labor Statistics?
 Choosing the opportunity to use your compassion and understanding in a career can benefit you since employment in the counseling profession is projected to grow 20% over the next 8 years.